 On December 22, 2017, the U.S, government enacted comprehensive tax legislation commonly referred to as the Tax Cuts and Jobs Act (the "Tax Act").
-While the Company has fully accounted for the impact of the Tax Act, it will continue to monitor additional clarification and guidance from the IRS, including guidance related to Section 451(c) income recognition that could lead to the Company utilizing a portion of its net operating losses.
+While the Company has fully accounted for the impact of the Tax Act, the U.S. Treasury released proposed regulations under IRC Sec.
+451(c) related to the recognition of advanced payments for goods and services on September 5, 2019.
+The Company is still analyzing the proposed regulations and expects to complete its assessment in the fourth quarter.
+The Company does not expect the proposed regulations to have a material impact to the current tax expense given the Company's NOL carryforwards.